- Things to Do

 Both pools are big!
 There seems to be room for everyone no matter how busy the day gets.
 Each also has a kiddie wading pool designed to keep the wee ones cool.
 There are some chairs and loungers around the pools but spreading your towel on the concrete works too.
 A small water slide at each pool offers a quick entry into the water.
 But the crowning glory of these pools are the springboards.
 Each has two perched over a deep section of the pool for fancy diving or amusing belly flops.

 Fans of Arnold Palmer won’t be disappointed with King’s Walk Golf Course.
 The 7,230-yard, par 72 course is an Arnold Palmer Signature Champion Gold Course, designed to offer greater golf to duffers of all abilities.
-The course offers stay and play packages with several hotels, giving visitors a bit of break on rates.
+The course offers stay and play packages with several hotels, giving visitors a bit of a break on rates.
 If you’re hungry after all those birdies, visit the Eagles Nest Grill for walleye, ribs or the famous prime rib (Friday and Saturday only).